-Benefit If an IVR Server fails, you lose only the active calls that were in progress on that server.

-Drawback You cannot perform ISCC routing with the Load Sharing IVR Servers as the target of an ISCC transfer.
+- Benefit If an IVR Server fails, you lose only the active calls that were in progress on that server. - Drawback You cannot perform ISCC routing with the Load Balancing IVR Servers as the target of an ISCC transfer (with the exception of DNIS pool type ISCC when all TSCP components including IVR Server must be at version 7.5.009.01 as a mnimum, and the URS must be at version 7.5.002.02 as a mnimum).

-Note: If you want redundancy, but you do not need to use ISCC, Load Sharing is the better method, because you lose only a portion of the calls that are in progress.
-The number of calls that are lost when an IVR Server fails follows the formula:
+Note: If you want redundancy with scalability and you do not need to use ISCC, load balancing provides better reliability.
+This is because as the number of IServer instances increases, the proportion of calls lost decreases, as follows:

-1 / <number of Load Sharing IVR Servers>
+1 / <number of Load Balancing IVR Servers>

-For example, if you configure three Load Sharing IVR Servers, and one fails, you will lose one-third of the calls that are in progress-namely, the calls on the IVR Server that failed.
+For example, if you configure three Load Balancing IVR Servers, and one fails, you will lose one-third of the calls that are in progress namely, the calls on the IVR Server that failed.